When you sign up today, you may change the future of disease tomorrow.

 How long will my child be enrolled in the study?

-- While there is no planned end date for this study, if your child chooses to leave the study when they are 18 or older, they can submit a written request to Intermountain Precision Genomics.
+- There is no planned end date for this study.
+Once your child turns 18 years old, a member of the study team will attempt to reach out to determine if your child would like to continue with the study.
 If your child chooses to leave the study as an adult, we will stop collecting information on him/her thereafter, but previously collected blood (and corresponding data) and health information up to withdrawal will be available for this study.

 For Health Providers